Skip to main content

 Off-site venue scouting (escape rooms, bowling, trampoline parks).
 Friend group is smaller and tighter — quality over quantity on guest list.

-50 tasks for this band
+50 tasks total

 • Scout 2-3 off-site venues (escape rooms, bowling, trampoline parks)